datawire/loom/README.md

 ### 5. Talking to Kubernetes

-Loom lacks a fabric status API right now, but if you wait about 3 to 5 minutes (Go get a coffee!) after creating the cluster and getting your credentials then you should be able to do this:
+Loom does not have a fabric status API right now, but if you wait about 3 to 5 minutes (go get a coffee!) after creating the cluster and getting your credentials then you should be able to do this:

 ```bash
 kubectl cluster-info --kubeconfig={$HOME}/.kube/config.d/myfirstcluster